 \paragraph{\underline{Large $m_\chi$ region}:}

-If we have a large $m_\chi$ and the $\chi$ contribution, both $\phi$ and $\chi$ can play the roll of the inflaton when $\xi$ is small, as shown in the left and middle panels of Figure~\ref{Figure:mchixiVEV4}.
-For the spectral index, we find that $n_{s}$ becomes larger with increasing of $m_{\chi}$ under $\xi \ll 1$ as discussed in Figure~\ref{Figure:nsr}, which leads to a contradiction to the observational data.
-Conversely, the parameter regions where the inflation is primarily driven by $\chi$ can be allowed as shown in the left panel.
-In particular, the spectral index is approximated as
+In this case, the $\chi$ component contributes significantly, and both $\phi$ and $\chi$ play roles as inflatons.
+For the spectral index, $n_s$ increases with $m_\chi$ when $\xi \ll 1$, as shown in Figure~\ref{Figure:nsr}, leading to disagreement with observations.
+In contrast, regions where inflation is primarily driven by the $\chi$ component can be allowed.
+In particular, the spectral index can be approximated as

-when $m_{\chi} \gg \sqrt{\lambda} v_{\phi}$ and $\xi \ll 1$.
-The spectral index on this inflation trajectory can match to the observations.
-That is driven by the pNGB mode with a help of the dynamical radial component.
-Furthermore, the inflation may also be allowed in the case of $\xi \gg 1$, where the pNGB mode contributes sufficiently, as shown in the left and middle panels of Figure~\ref{Figure:mchixiVEV4}.
-This is due to the fact that a large $\xi$ not only flattens the inflaton potential but also facilitates the movement in the $\chi$-direction as discussed in Section~\ref{sec:SRvsST}.
-On the other hand, if the initial value $\chis$ is sufficiently small as in the right panel, the inflaton moves almost no further in the $\chi$-direction, independently of $v_{\phi}$.
+for $m_\chi \gg \sqrt{\lambda} v_\phi$ and $\xi \ll 1$.
+The spectral index along this trajectory matches the observations.
+This type of inflation is driven by the pNGB mode assisted by the dynamical radial component.
+Inflation can also occur for $\xi \gg 1$, where the pNGB mode contributes sufficiently, as shown in the left and middle panels of Figure~\ref{fig:HMNplots}.
+This is because a large $\xi$ not only flattens the potential but also enhances motion in the $\chi$ direction.
+However, when the initial value $\chis$ is sufficiently small, the inflaton rarely moves in the $\chi$ direction, regardless of the symmetry-breaking scale.

-Finally, we give a comment on the isocurvature bound $\beta_\iso$.
-The function $\Tilde{\beta}$ appearing in Eq.~\eqref{Formula:betaisoAppro} is approximated as
+The isocurvature bound can also be discussed.
+For large $m_\chi$, the function $\Tilde{\beta}$ in Eq.~\eqref{Formula:betaisoAppro} is approximated as